maxfierrog/maxfierrog.github.io/content/about/cv.md

 In addition to these collective achievements, in my specific capacity as team lead I have:

-* Conducted 2 hiring panels for the [Endpoint Engineer](https://docs.google.com/document/d/17_sCM0PM0WK7ghG6OPg30eWQ8d081LPXzWVUMnY5pMc/edit) position.
+* Conducted 3 successful hiring panels for the [Endpoint Engineer](https://docs.google.com/document/d/17_sCM0PM0WK7ghG6OPg30eWQ8d081LPXzWVUMnY5pMc/edit) position.
 * Advised CIO Jenn Stringer and senior IT leaders as part of the [Student Technology Council](https://stc.berkeley.edu/).
 * [Contributed](https://drive.google.com/file/d/1JcIjnEDlngqoJxj0I6JEmAplYlQL42iv/view?usp=sharing) to the OneIT initiative instantiating more student programs in Berkeley IT.